IE 11 is not supported. For an optimal experience visit our site on another browser.

 Britain's Prince Charles views two alternative fuel green trains during visit to Glasgow Central Station

-Prince Charles is the first in line to the throne.
 Jane Barlow / Pool via Reuters

 As a royal family member and son of the queen, Charles has spent a great deal of his life in the public eye.
 His marriage to Princess Diana — whom he married on July 29, 1981 — garnered international attention and then ire when his affair with Camilla Parker Bowles came to light.

-Camilla, queen consort — monarch's spouse
+Camilla, queen — monarch's spouse

 Britain's Prince Charles and Camilla visit Jordan

 It took time for the public to warm up to Camilla for her part in the dramatic royal love triangle that dominated headlines in the '80s and '90s.
-Nearly three decades after their affair first began, Charles and Camilla became official when he declared that their relationship was “non-negotiable.

-It took time, but after Prince Charles brought on a public relations executive to help win them acceptance, Camilla began to gain public approval.
+Eventually, Camilla began to gain public approval.
 In April 2005, the two were married, and she became Camilla, Duchess of Cornwall.

-Prince William first in line of succession
+Prince William 1st in line of succession

 William, The Duke of Cambridge